CyrilCommando/SankakuCacher/README.md

 automatically download images sankakucomplex

-## SankakuCacher is a browser extension that aims to enable you with rich history and archival options (or, cache if you will) for all images you browse on chan.sankakucomplex.com, and some QoL improvements.
+## SankakuCacher is a browser extension that aims to provide you with rich history and archival options (or, cache if you will) for all images you browse on chan.sankakucomplex.com, plus some QoL improvements.

 # Features: